 Citing Christiansburg Garment Co. v.
 Equal Employment Opportunity Commission, 434 U.S. 412, 415, n.
 5 (1978) (TILA); DeJesus v.
 Banco Popular de Puerto Rico; 918 F.2d 232, 233 (1st Cir.
 1990) (TILA); Tolentino v.
 Friedman, 46 F.3d 645, 651 (7th Cir.
 1995) (FDCPA); Zagorski v.
 Friedman, 128 F.3d 1164, 1166 (7th Cir.
 1997) (FDCPA); City of Riverside v.
 Rivera, 477 U.S. 561, 574-575 (1986).

-Here, after prevailing at trial, there can be no doubt that Plaintiff was very successful in this litigation in enforcing liability under the FCRA.
-Thus, Plaintiff seeks an order declaring him entitled to attorneys’ fees with the Court reserving jurisdiction to determine the amount of fees and costs.
+Here, after prevailing at trial, there can be no doubt that Plaintiff was very successful in this litigation in enforcing liability under the F.C.R.A.
+Thus, Plaintiff seeks an order declaring him entitled to attorneys’ fees with the Court reserving jurisdiction to determine the number of fees and costs.

-WHEREFORE, Plaintiff respectfully requests an Order declaring him entitled to an award of attorneys’ fees and costs and reserving jurisdiction to determine the amounts of those fees and costs.
+WHEREFORE, Plaintiff respectfully requests an Order declaring him entitled to an award of attorneys’ fees and costs and reserving jurisdiction to determine the amounts of those fees and expenses.

-On November 2, 2016 via email and via phone call on November 3, 2016 Plaintiff conferred in good faith with counsel for Defendant regarding fee entitlement.
-Defendant states that it “Yes, we can agree to entitlement, but only as to those fees incurred specifically for prosecution of the 1681e(b) claim.
-Obviously, by agreeing to entitlement we are not waiving any right to contest the reasonableness of the fee amount, rates, time spent, etc.” No agreement was reached on costs.
-This document is in 14 point and has 1133 words.
+On November 2, 2016, via email and via phone call on November 3, 2016, Plaintiff conferred in good faith with counsel for Defendant regarding fee entitlement.
+Defendant states that it “Yes, we can agree to entitlement, but only as to those fees incurred specifically for the prosecution of the 1681e(b) claim.
+Obviously, by agreeing to entitlement, we are not waiving any right to contest the reasonableness of the fee amount, rates, time spent, etc.” No agreement was reached on costs.
+This document is 14 points and has 1133 words.

 Dated: November 7, 2016